Charlie Fairhead

-Derek Thompson has so-far made four appearances in Casualty's sister show Holby City: the show's first episode in January 1999; the second episode to the Christmas crossover in December 2005; another crossover to Holby City in February 2010 when Charlie has a heart attack; and the most recent appearance in October 2012 when he interviewed Chantelle Lane (Lauren Drummond) for a full-time nursing position.
-Thompson also made an appearance in Casualty spin-off police drama, HolbyBlue for its first episode in May 2007.
+Thompson made four appearances as Charlie in Casualty's sister show, Holby City, including the February 2010 episode in which Charlie has a heart attack; his final appearance in Holby City was in October 2012 when he interviewed Chantelle Lane (Lauren Drummond) for a full-time nursing position.
+Thompson also made an appearance in Holby City spin-off police drama HolbyBlue in its first episode, aired in May 2007.